Royal Greenhouses Laeken

 The Pier

 Another interesting feature of the Royal Greenhouses is the Pier, which was designed to receive guests.
-The Pier is a stunning section of the greenhouses that is home to medinillas from the Philippines.
+It is home to medinillas from the Philippines.
+These exotic plants are known for their pink and purple colors.

 The Ponds

-You pass by temple ruins at the edge of one of the ponds
+You pass by temple ruins at the edge of one of the ponds.

-Fun fact: Some of the plants belonging to King Leopold II’s original collections still exist
+Fun fact: Some of the plants belonging to King Leopold II’s original collections still exist.

 Practical Stuff